joshuamiller/shakespeare-rnn/README.md

 ## Java Troubleshooting

 If you get a `ClassNotFound` Exception on startup, there's probably a Java compilation issue for the helper classes in `src/java`.
-A coupl things that have helped, noting that different things seem to work on different platforms (not a great situation):
+A couple things that have helped, noting that different things seem to work on different platforms (not a great situation):

 * Step down to Clojure 1.8
 * Comment out the `:source-paths` line in `project.clj` and run `lein javac`